How to Find and Use Academic Journal Rankings When Choosing Where to Submit

 What is the difference between impact factor and SJR quartile?

-Is a higher impact factor always better?
+Is a higher impact factor always better when choosing where to submit?

 Are journal rankings the same in every country?